 - PhD: Joost Karsten.
 Open University (forthcoming).

-- BSc: Floor Hegge (2020): Optimizing Scheduling of Incentive Communication to Improve Workforce Scheduling in a Call Centre.
+- BSc: Floor Hegge (2020): Optimizing Scheduling of Incentive Communication to Improve Workforce Scheduling in a Call Centre, thesis Maastricht University.

-- PhD: Katharina Schüller (2020): On Agent-Based Models of Sex, Plants and Sustainability, Maastricht University (available on request).
+- PhD: Katharina Schüller (2020): On Agent-Based Models of Sex, Plants and Sustainability, thesis Maastricht University.

 - MSc: Francesco Gibellini (2019): Performance Analysis of Reinforcement Learned Traffic Controllers, thesis Maastricht University.